livechat/agent-app-sdk/README.md

 #### `customer_details_section_button_click`

-Emitted when a button within a custom section is clicked in Customer Details.
-The handler is passed the following payload:
+Emitted when you click a button located in a custom section in Customer Details.
+The handler gets the following payload:

 ```ts
 interface ICustomerDetailsSectionButtonClick {